balsedie/trilomorph/analyze_data.md

        * for replicated configurations used in the error test `https://github.com/balsedie/trilomorph/tree/main/Cephala/replicates`
    * download the zip file to your computer and unzip it in a new folder.

-  <sup> note that if you want to run the error test performed in Serra et al.[^6], you need to download both the cephala configuration and the replicates</sup>
+  <sup> note that if you want to run the error test performed in Serra et al.[^6], you need to download *both the cephala and the replicated* configurations</sup>

 ## Using TriloMorph functions